-Income taxes in Russia are levied at a variable rate depending on residency status.
+Income taxes in Russia are levied at a variable rate depending on earned income and residency status.
 This guide explains everything you need to know.

 Expats living within the Russian Federation and non-residents with investments in the country must pay Russian income tax on any earnings from local sources.
-Income tax rates, however, differ for residents and non-residents.
-As a rule of thumb, non-residents pay higher taxes in Russia and are not eligible to claim income tax deductions and allowances.
-Residents, on the other hand, pay income taxes in Russia at a flat 13%.
+In January 2021, Russia implemented a progressive income tax rate for residents.
+Non-residents generally pay higher taxes in Russia and are not eligible to claim income tax deductions and allowances.

 This guide explains how to file your Russian tax return, with information on: